Paracosms/calquake/README.md

 - **Geodetic Accuracy:** Standard conformal Mercator projection on a reference 6,371 km sphere ensuring static state boundaries, true vertical orientation, and exact physical geodesic wavefront modeling.
 - **Self-Contained & Offline:** Live preparation and playback are Java-only, use bundled resources, and perform no network or Python work.

+## Simulation Details

+Simulated mode calculates deterministic median PGV for each site with the base/no-basin BSSA14 model using event magnitude, fault mechanism, finite-rupture Rjb, and Vs30.
+TauP supplies the P- and S-wave arrival times.
+CalQuake then applies its documented magnitude-, distance-, and Vs30-dependent P/S envelope, normalizes the combined shape once to the BSSA14 peak, and converts the running peak PGV to MMI with Worden et al. (2012).
+Historical MMI, PGA, and PGV values are kept as evaluation references and are not predictor inputs.

+The envelope is an intentionally scoped, deterministic approximation inspired by the phase-separated structure of Cua and Heaton (2009); its timing equations are CalQuake-specific rather than a verbatim port or a waveform-derived result.
+Consequently, the final peak prediction follows the pinned BSSA14/Worden pipeline, while the displayed time development should be interpreted as an illustrative model estimate—not a fully validated reconstruction of real shaking.
+CalQuake deliberately does not attempt computationally heavy 3D Earth, regional wave-propagation, or waveform simulation.

 ---

 ## Prerequisites & Environment